lmfit/lmfit-py/doc/builtin_models.rst

 Example 1: Fit Peak data to Gaussian, Lorentzian, and Voigt profiles
 --------------------------------------------------------------------

-Here, we will fit data to three similar line shapes, in order to decide which might be the better model.
+Here, we will fit data to three similar lineshapes, in order to decide which might be the better model.
 We will start with a Gaussian profile, as in the previous chapter, but use the built-in :class:`GaussianModel` instead of writing one ourselves.
 This is a slightly different version from the